What is Curcuma?

 Curcumin: The Active Ingredient

-In recent years, Curcuma, or turmeric, has experienced an extraordinary surge in popularity.
+In recent years, this plant, or turmeric, has experienced an extraordinary surge in popularity.
 This bright yellow spice, once primarily known for its role in traditional cuisines, has taken the health and wellness world by storm.
 Here, we explore the factors contributing to the widespread acclaim of Curcuma and its various applications.

 Culinary Draconian Versatility